Patricia Preece: Marriage and later years

-After receiving numerous pleading letters from her husband, Carline divorced Spencer in 1937, and less than a week later, he married Preece in Maidenhead.Spencer, Stanley, Oxford Dictionary of National Biography, accessed 2 June 2011 Preece and Hepworth, however, travelled together to St. Ives for the "honeymoon", while Spencer remained in Cookham to finish a painting.
+After receiving numerous pleading letters from her husband, Carline divorced Spencer in 1937, and less than a week later, he married Preece in Maidenhead.
+Preece and Hepworth, however, travelled together to St. Ives for the "honeymoon", while Spencer remained in Cookham to finish a painting.
 Carline went to Cookham and, finding a warm welcome from Spencer, she spent the night with him.
 Spencer explained his idea of a three-way marriage to her, but she could not accept being his mistress, having been his wife.
 Preece professed to be shocked by his "adultery" with Carline and refused thereafter to have sexual relations with him.
-Preece persuaded Spencer to sign his house and financial affairs over to her."Sir Stanley Spencer Stands Alone", BBC World Service, 14 July 2001, accessed 14 September 2007 The painful intricacies of the three-way relationship became the subject in 1996 of a play, Stanley, by Pam Gems.
+Preece persuaded Spencer to sign his house and financial affairs over to her.
+The painful intricacies of the three-way relationship became the subject in 1996 of a play, Stanley, by Pam Gems.
 Preece continued to exhibit Hepworth's paintings as her own.
 Curator Michael Dickens stated that Preece "did very little painting in her life."
 No one discovered the fraud during their lifetime, although Spencer mentioned in a letter to his friend Jas Wood that he had never seen Preece paint.
-Virginia Woolf bought and liked two drawings so much that she asked Preece to paint a portrait of her friend Ethel Smythe.
-Preece was reportedly alarmed and said that she could not do it unless Smythe came to her studio.
+Virginia Woolf bought and liked two drawings so much that she asked Preece to paint a portrait of her friend Ethel Smyth.
+Preece was reportedly alarmed and said that she could not do it unless Smyth came to her studio.

 Now maintaining two families and three houses, Spencer's finances rapidly deteriorated, and he was sued for debt.
 Preece continued to live with Hepworth.
 They evicted Spencer from his home in Cookham in 1938 in order to rent it out; Spencer fled to London, where his museum friends and art dealer helped him to put his finances in order, although he was forced to live modestly for many years.
 Spencer had two serious affairs but continued to love, and frequently visit, his first wife, until her death in 1950.
 Spencer attempted to divorce Preece in the 1950s, but she hired lawyers and prevented this.
 After he was knighted in 1959, she always insisted on being styled Lady Spencer and claimed a pension as his widow.
 During the post-war years, she also conducted a profitable hobby in trading antiques.
 Hepworth continued to paint, and her paintings continued to be exhibited under Preece's name, even after Preece's death.